-Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the Head of Year/SENCo We will try to resolve the complaint informally in the first instance.
+Where parents have concerns about our school's SEND provision, they should first raise their concerns informally with the SENCO/Headteacher.
+We will try to resolve the complaint informally in the first instance.
 If this does not resolve their concerns, parents are welcome to submit their complaint formally.

-Formal complaints about SEND provision in our school should be made to the Head of Year/SENDCo in the first instance.
-They will be handled in line with the school's complaints policy enquiries@athertonhigh.com
+Formal complaints about SEND provision in our school should be made to the SENCO/headteacher in the first instance.
+They will be handled in line with the school's complaints policy Policies - Atherton High School.